otakuhomepage/otakuhomepage.github.io/_posts/stuff/2016-03-28-Sennheiser-HD-650.markdown

 In conclusion I'm more shocked that I bought $400 headphones for myself.
 My headphones is equivalent to a PS4.
 It's more expensive than my cellphone + tablet.
 And when I'm planning on getting a laptop in 2016...
 It's gonna only be ~$500.
 I'd say it's totally worth it though.
 Considering the joy that music brings me.

+I feel compelled to write one negative thing about it so here it is.
+The bad thing about these headphones besides the clamping and lack of comfort compared to the 598s.
+Is that the music is just so captivating.
+When I listen to music with it during reading / coding.
+Sometimes I just end up enjoying the music and spacing out.
+Clamp / discomfort and the sound is too distracting.

 ***tl;dr - enjoy music on another level. just get [it](http://amzn.to/1XZk8yn)***